 Why is information collected about your illness?

-Under the Infectious Diseases Regulations 1981, and subsequent amendments, the Health Protection Surveillance Centre is authorised by law to collect information from doctors and laboratories about diagnoses of certain infectious diseases in Ireland.
+Under the Infectious Diseases Regulations 1981, and subsequent amendments, the Health Protection Surveillance Centre is authorised by law to collect information from doctors and laboratories, via Medical Officers of Health (MoH), about diagnoses of certain infectious diseases in Ireland.
 These diseases are referred to as notifiable diseases.
 The law exists to monitor and control the occurrence of infectious diseases, and to help prevent further illness.
-The most recent amendment to the Regulations is the Infectious Diseases (Amendment) Regulations 2016 (S.I.
-No. 276 of 2016) - this contains the up to date list of notifiable diseases.
+The most recent amendment to the Regulations is the Infectious Diseases (Amendment) Regulations 2023 (S.I.
+No. 245 of 2023) - this contains the up to date list of notifiable diseases.

 The main aim is to protect the health and safety of the community.

 How does HPSC collect your health information?